TheTechRobo/python-text-calculator-plus/README.md

 # About the plus version

 The PLUS version basically includes cPrint and other nice features are coming soon, please stay tuned.
-Maybe I'll merge it into Palc
+Maybe I'll merge it into Palc.
+palc+ also gets updates Faster.